coderefinery/social-coding/talk.md

 ### Starting and contributing to a project

-- You *can't* ignore licensing: default is "no one can make copies or derivative works".
+- .emph[You cannot ignore licensing]: default is "no one can make copies or derivative works".
-- License your code **very early** in the project: ideally develop publicly accessible open source code **from day one**.
+- License your code .emph[very early] in the project: ideally develop publicly accessible open source code .emph[from day one].
 - Take an [OSI](https://opensource.org/licenses)-approved license: makes it easier to evaluate [compatibility](https://en.wikipedia.org/wiki/License_compatibility).
-- **Do not use custom licenses** for open source: compatibility not clear.
+- .emph[Do not use custom licenses] for open source: compatibility not clear.
 - Open source your code to make sure you are not locked out of your own code once you change affiliation.